This blog may contain affiliate links. Read our disclosure policy for more info.

 For a full-day adventure just outside of Bacalar, take a tour of the Coba ruins.
 This huge ancient Mayan site is one of the most popular in the region and actually one of the best things to do in Tulum.

-This specific tour is an amazing bang for your buck and includes so many amazing activities.
-In addition to a two-hour guided bike tour, you will actually get to climb to the top of Nohoch Mul, one of the tallest pyramids in the region.
+This specific tour is an amazing bang for your buck and for $129 USD it includes so many amazing activities.
+In addition to a two-hour guided bike tour to start off your adventure, you will actually be able to climb to the top of Nohoch Mul, one of the tallest pyramids in the region.

-You’ll also have the opportunity to explore Maya villages and take a traditional ceramics course before enjoying a traditional dinner and entertainment, including music, dancing, and a Maya ball game.
+You’ll also have the opportunity to choose between two other activities, the first option is to explore Maya villages and take a traditional ceramics course.
+The other choice is to zipline over a lagoon and go swimming in a cenote.
+Afterward, enjoy a traditional dinner and entertainment, including music, dancing, and a Maya ball game.

 Best Restaurants in Bacalar, Mexico